 Eating and drinking and medicines

 You usually have a TRUS biopsy under local anaesthetic, so you can generally eat and drink normally beforehand and afterwards.

 Take your usual medicines as normal, unless your doctor tells you otherwise.
 But if you take warfarin to thin your blood you should stop this before you have your biopsy.
 Your doctor will tell you when you need to stop taking it.

 In the biopsy room

 Before you have the biopsy, your doctor shows you the ultrasound machine and the very fine needle they use to take the tissue samples.
-The needle attaches to a firing mechanism.
-It makes quite a loud noise, so it’s good to expect this.
-The doctor will explain the whole procedure before they start and you can ask any questions you need to.
+It can make quite a loud noise, so it’s good to expect this.
+Your doctor will explain the whole procedure before they start and you can ask any questions.

 During the biopsy